 Service

-Also bimonthly, we partner with the Red Cross to put on our Blood Drives.
-Held alternately at Salem United Methodist Church in Brookeville and Ashton United Methodist Church, we typically collect 25-40 pints of blood every other month.
+We partner with the Red Cross to put on our Blood Drives.
+Held at Christ Community Church of Ashton, we typically collect 25-40 pints of blood every other month.
 Many of our members take pride in the gallons of blood they have donated over the years and also their ability to participate in the Double Red platelet collection program.

 Our club sponsors over 20 collection boxes for our Eyeglass Collection project.
 Glasses that are collected by all Lions in our district go to a central processing location where they are cleaned, sorted according to prescription, and prepared for shipment to areas where they are needed.